department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="instead">Are there any other forms of ID I can use instead of a Veteran ID Card to get business discounts?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="instead">Are there any other forms of ID I can use instead of a Veteran ID Card to get discounts at businesses?</button>
 <div id="instead" class="usa-accordion-content">

 Yes.